 The bi-communal conflicts that took place in December 1964 marked the division of the capital.
 The United Nations Peacekeeping Forces settled there in March 1964, in order to control the area.
 The signs of the war are still visible on the facade of the building, in the holes created by bullets.
 In 1974, the two representatives of the two communities met at Ledra Palace Hotel to agree on a ceasefire; a wall was built in front of the room where they held the talks to protect them from snipers.

 Now it serves as the headquarters of the Sector 2 United Nations Roulement Regiment (URR), part of UNFICYP.
-Since 2004, it has been the site of a designated border crossing point separating the Republic of Cyprus from the de facto Turkish Republic of Northern Cyprus.
+Since 2004, it has been the site of a designated crossing point separating the Republic of Cyprus from the Turkish occupied northern part of the island.